CSULA-EE-5450/module-1-summative-sjung16/README.md

 Once finished with the installations:
 - Run `poker_mqtt` on Pycharm.
 This will run the client indefinitely.
-  Note that the server will be run on 'localhost' by default, but this can be changed on line 14.
+  Note that the server will be run on 'localhost' by default, but this can be changed on line 14 of the code.
 - Run MQTT Explorer.
 Click on `+ Connections`, and set the name and the host to "localhost" as shown, and click `Connect`: